Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Two Higgs Doublet model

 \section{Two Higgs Doublet model}

 In this section, we briefly discuss the model of our interest~\cite{Primulando:2016eod,Primulando:2019ydt}.
-For a overview of 2HDM model, we refer the readers to~\cite{Branco:2011iw}.
-The most general potential containing two $SU(2)_L$ doublet Higgs can be written as
+For a overview of 2HDM, we refer the readers to Ref.~\cite{Branco:2011iw}.
+The most general potential containing two $SU(2)_L$ doublet Higgs bosons can be written as

 where H.C. stands for the hermitian conjugate of the corresponding term.
 After electroweak symmetry breaking, the two scalar doublets $\Phi_1$ and $\Phi_2$ can be expanded around the vacuum expectation values(vevs) as